[Home]

 - Introduction to X and O (Extraordinary and Ordinary Mode Propagation)

-- Calculation of polarisation by summing X and O
+- Calculation of polarization by summing X and O

 - Calculation of ellipticity and orientation